SocGen CEO calls leverage ratio a 'crude measure'

-PARIS (Reuters) - Societe Generale’s (SOGN.PA) chief executive on Thursday warned regulators against focusing too much on simple gauges of banks’ borrowing, calling a key ratio advocated by some industry supervisors a “crude measure.”
+PARIS, July 11 (Reuters) - Societe Generale’s chief executive on Thursday warned regulators against focusing too much on simple gauges of banks’ borrowing, calling a key ratio advocated by some industry supervisors a “crude measure.”

-Frederic Oudea said he favored the more flexible standards in the so-called Basel III accord, defending them from critics who have called for simpler, measurable standards.
+Frederic Oudea said he favoured the more flexible standards in the so-called Basel III accord, defending them from critics who have called for simpler, measurable standards.

 Forcing banks to rely less on borrowed capital has been a pillar of regulators’ efforts to make banks safer since the 2007-2009 financial crisis.